Sauk County, Wisconsin: History

 The area around Baraboo was first settled by Abe Wood in 1838, and was originally known as the village of Adams.
 In 1846 it became the county seat of Sauk County after a fierce fight with the nearby village of Reedsburg.
 In 1852, the village was renamed "Baraboo", after the nearby river.
 It was incorporated as a city in 1882.

 New England settlers set up several sawmills early in the history of what is now Baraboo because of its location near the Baraboo and Wisconsin Rivers.

-The city was the home of the Ringling Brothers.
+The city was the home of the Ringling brothers.
 From 1884 to 1917 it was the headquarters of their circus and several others, leading to the nickname "Circus City".
 Today Circus World Museum is located in Baraboo.
 A living history museum, it has a collection of circus wagons and other circus artifacts.
 It also has the largest library of circus information in the United States.
 The museum previously hosted the Great Circus Parade, which carried circus wagons and performers through the streets of Baraboo, across the state by train, and then through downtown Milwaukee.

 The Al. Ringling Theatre is a grand scale movie palace in downtown Baraboo, made possible through the financial assistance of the Ringling family.
 The Al Ringling home still exists.

 Located near Baraboo is the Badger Army Ammunition Plant, which was the largest munitions factory in the world during World War II, when it was known as "Badger Ordnance Works".
 The plant is no longer in use.

-The Culver's restaurant franchise has its headquarters in Prairie du Sac, and was first opened in Sauk City in 1984.
+The Culver's restaurant franchise has its headquarters in Prairie du Sac, and was first opened in Sauk City in 1984 by Craig Culver and his family.
 That same year, Cirrus Aircraft, now of Duluth, Minnesota, was founded in a rural Baraboo barn by brothers Alan and Dale Klapmeier to produce the VK-30 kit aircraft.